DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 ### Step 3.
 Download an MCP Orchestrator

 Once the local LLM is running, it must be connected to the MCP server.
-We have two options: Claude Code CLI or OpenCode CLI, and you need to install ONLY one of the following:
+We have two options: Claude Code CLI or OpenCode CLI, and you need to install ONLY one of the following.
+We suggest Claude Code as it is more robust than OpenCode, but Claude would need to think longer and take more time to finish a task than OpenCode.

 <div class="tab-container" data-tab-group="platform">
 <div class="tab-buttons">